opencog/atomspace/Design-Notes-C.md

   to be a quick cheesy hack utility, but has proven to be remarkably versatile, usable in situations outside its originally envisioned utility.
-But, as I write this, it begins to feel a bit like a `FilterLink` that can apply rules for type re-writting.
+But, as I write this, it begins to feel a bit like a `FilterLink` that can apply rules for type re-writing.
 Is it really needed as a distinct function?

 ### Base Questions
 So the following questions arise:
 * Are there technical constraints that prevent the merger of these three?
-* Are there subtle semntic issues that blur the intended meaning of certain constructions?
+* Are there subtle semantic issues that blur the intended meaning of certain constructions?
 * Are there usability issues that would make previously easy expressions pointlessly more complicated?

-The above questions reveal complexities that have to be dealt with; on closer examination, these links types are seen to be quite different from one-another, and there's a fair amount of work needed to reconsile these differences.
+The above questions reveal complexities that have to be dealt with; on closer examination, these links types are seen to be quite different from one-another, and there's a fair amount of work needed to reconcile these differences.

 * `CollectionOf` wants to rewrite the *type* of collections.